 If you're a visitor to GPT’s assets, a customer of a tenant or occupier of space in GPT’s assets or if you are a customer of Space & Co, we may use your personal information to provide, administer, improve and personalise our services, process payments, communicate with you in relation to our services and to respond to your enquiries and complaints.

-As visitors or customers you may use: websites, mobile applications, social media and other online services (Online Services); register, login or subscribe to join our programs, including shopper programs (Member Programs); and purchase gift cards, participate in surveys or competitions and register for or use any of our services, including our carparks, guest wi-fi services and the hire of mobility aids and other equipment.
+As visitors or customers you may use: websites, mobile applications, social media and other online services (Online Services); register, login or subscribe to join our programs, including shopper programs (Member Programs); and purchase gift cards, participate in surveys or competitions and register for or use any of our services, including our carparks, guest wi-fi services, online ordering system and the hire of mobility aids and other equipment.

 We may collect information regarding your online behaviour, including: